mholt/timeliner/README.md

 ## Viewing your Timeline

+**UPDATE:** [Timelinize](https://timelinize.com) is the successor to this project, and it has a fully-featured graphical web UI to view and manage your timeline data!

-There is not yet a viewer for the timeline.
+~~There is not yet a viewer for the timeline.
 For now, I've just been using [Table Plus](https://tableplus.io) to browse the SQLite database, and my file browser to look at the files in it.
-The important thing is that you have them, at least.
+The important thing is that you have them, at least.~~

-However, a viewer would be really cool.
+~~However, a viewer would be really cool.
 It's something I've been wanting to do but don't have time for right now.
 Contributions are welcomed along these lines, but this feature _must_ be thoroughly discussed before any pull requests will be accepted to implement a timeline viewer.
-Thanks!
+Thanks!~~

 ## Notes